When is Momentum Extragradient Optimal? A Polynomial-Based Analysis: Comparison with Other Methods

-\subsection{Comparison with Other Methods}
+\section{Comparison with Other Methods}

-We now compare the asymptotic rates of EGM we obtained in the previous subsection with other first order methods, including GD, GDM, and EG. Note that for simplicity we focus on the setting when $c = \frac{L-\mu}{2}$ in \eqref{eq:eigen-model}, i.e., when the two intervals in \eqref{eq:eigen-model} have the same length.
-The optimal hyperparameters for this setting was presented in Corollay~\ref{cor:optim-params-simp}, and the asymptotic convergence rate was obtained in \eqref{eq:egm-asymptotic-rate-samelen}.
-The analysis of the general case with any $c$ can be extended with similar approach, which we leave for future work.
+Having established MEG's asymptotic convergence rates for various spectrum models, we now compare it with other first-order methods, including GD, GDM, and EG.

-In \textcite{azizian2020tight}, GD and EG are interpreted as fixed-point iterations, following \textcite{polyak1987introduction}.
-In this framework, the iterates of a method are considered to be generated by the following scheme:
+\textbf{Comparison with GD and EG.} Building upon the fixed-point iteration framework established by \citet{polyak1987introduction}, \citet{azizian2020tight} interpret both GD and EG as fixed-point iterations.
+Within this framework, iterates of a method are generated according to:

 where $F: \mathbb{R}^d \rightarrow \mathbb{R}^d$ is an operator representing the method.
+However, analyzing this scheme in general settings poses challenges due to the potential nonlinearity of $F$.

-Analyzing the above scheme in general settings is usually challenging as $F$ can be any nonlinear operator.
-However, if $F$ is twice differentiable and $w$ is near a stationary point $w^\star$, the analysis can be simplified by linearizing $F$ at the stationary point, i.e.,
+To address this, under conditions of twice differentiability of $F$ and proximity of $w$ to the stationary point $w^\star$, the analysis can be simplified by linearizing $F$ around $w^\star$: